 Click here if you’d like to contact Phil or if you’re in need of pastoral support.

-Emily has served at Brentwood since October of 2001, and became the associate minister in 2004.
-After growing up in southern California, she moved to Indianapolis to attend seminary, then moved to Springfield to work for Brentwood.
-Her primary responsibilities include the cultivation of vibrant, rich expressions of worship, music, and the arts, as well as offering oversight to children’s ministries and assisting with congregational care.
-An accomplished singer and musician, Emily has led worship at the Disciples of Christ General Assembly and was the music director for the 2010 Disciple Women’s Ministries event Quadrennial.
-She holds degrees from Phillips Theological Seminary (MDiv), Christian Theological Seminary (MA), and Chapman University (BM).
-She is the co-author with Phil Snider of Toward a Hopeful Future (Pilgrim Press, 2010).
+The Rev. Emily Bowen-Marler (she/her) has served at Brentwood since October of 2001, and became the associate minister in 2004.
+After growing up in southern California, she moved to Indianapolis to attend grad school, then moved to Springfield to work for Brentwood.
+Her primary responsibilities include the cultivation of vibrant, rich expressions of worship, music, and the arts, as well as offering oversight to outreach and justice initiatives, along with support to congregational care, children’s ministries and church administration.

 Click here if you’d like to contact Emily or if you are in need of pastoral support.

-In addition to her work at Brentwood, Sarah is a seventh grade English and Reading teacher at Pleasant View Middle School.
+The Rev. Sarah Stephenson (she/her) directs our children’s ministries at Brentwood.
 Her Bachelor’s degree is in Elementary Education from MSU and her Master of Divinity degree is from Brite Divinity School, TCU.
 She is an ordained minister in the Christian Church (Disciples of Christ).
 She’s served in a variety of ministry positions for over 20 years.
 Sarah loves to make homemade cards and enjoys paper crafts, reading, writing, and a whole list of other activities too long to name.
 She lives in Springfield with her husband, Rick.
+In addition to her work at Brentwood, Sarah is a seventh grade English and Reading teacher at Pleasant View Middle School.

-Charlie joined Brentwood’s staff in April of 2005 as part-time Minister of Congregational Care.
-He leads Brentwood’s Stephen Ministry program and focuses on overall pastoral care within the congregation.
+The Rev. Charlie Bahn (he/him) served as Brentwood’s Minister of Congregational Care from 2005-2023, and now holds the position in an emeritus capacity.
+Over the years he’s focused on overall pastoral care within the congregation and still makes visits to hospitals and nursing homes.
 Charlie holds degrees from Brite Divinity School (MDiv), Washington & Lee University (JD), and Southeast Missouri State University (BS).